The Tom and Jerry Cartoon Kit

-The Tom and Jerry Cartoon Kit is a Tom and Jerry animated short film, produced and released on August 10, 1962.
+The Tom and Jerry Cartoon Kit is a 123th episode in Tom and Jerry animated action comedy short film, produced and released on August 10, 1962.
 It was the ninth cartoon in a series of thirteen to be directed by Gene Deitch and produced by William L. Snyder in Czechoslovakia.
 It updates its copyright to the current year 1962 as opposed to the 1961 copyright of Dicky Moe.

 The Tom and Jerry Cartoon Kit is a sarcastic attack on the series as a whole and its formulaic approach, which the short mocks as excessively violent and designed solely for profit.
 Deitch had strongly divergent views on animation compared to Tom and Jerry's creators, William Hanna and Joseph Barbera, that he openly expressed throughout his lifetime.

+The film has a martial arts theme.
+Jerry Mouse and Tom Cat train in judo and then hold a breaking contest, in which each tries to outdo the other.

 Plot

-The cartoon begins with a demonstration for the Tom and Jerry Cartoon Kit, with which "anyone can now enter the lucrative field of animated cartoons."
+The cartoon begins with a demonstration for the Tom and Jerry Cartoon Kit, with which "anyone can now enter the lucrative field of animated cartoons".
 The items in the kit include the following: